 For you history buffs, the first Metro line was designed by engineer Fulgence Bienvenue and opened in July 1900.
 Now, 200 kilometers of rail connect 300 stations.
 Today, a Metro station is within a 9-minute walk of virtually anywhere in Paris.
 Metro tickets/cards can be used on the Metro, on city buses, on the trams that operate on the edges of the city, and on the RER (the deep underground commuter trains) within the central city.

 Riding the Metro is efficient, but don't ignore the city bus system.
-Buses are a wonderful way to travel around Paris while you see the city.
+Buses are a wonderful way to travel around Paris while seeing a lot of the city.
 There are approximately a gazillion bus stops in the city and there will be one very near to your hotel or apartment or anyplace else you happen to be.

 Each bus stop posts the routes of the buses that stop there.
 Most of the bus stops have displays that show you when the next bus will arrive.
 The newer bus stops are pretty high-tech, with interactive maps, photo shows and more.

 In the daytime, buses usually run from five to seven minutes apart, so even if you miss one, another one will soon arrive.
 Remember, you can use your Metro ticket or pass on the bus, making it very convenient.

 One of the greatest things you find at the RATP website (Régie Autonome des Transports Parisiens, the public transportation authority in Paris) is an interactive route map for the Metro, buses and RER.